openeyes-lab/sd109-hwmon/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](http://www.gnu.org/licenses/lgpl-3.0)

-This repository contains Linux drivers for the hardware monitor module implemented on OPEN-EYES-II devices from OPEN-EYES S.r.L.
+This repository contains Linux drivers for the hardware monitor module implemented on OPEN-EYES-RPI devices from OPEN-EYES S.r.L.
 This driver is licensed under the Gnu Public License.
 This driver is tested under the Linux 5.X kernels.

-For more information about OPEN-EYES-II devices visit http://www.open-eyes.it
+For more information about OPEN-EYES-RPI devices visit http://www.open-eyes.it

 The sd109-hwmon Linux driver dialogues with firmware on ATMEL ATTINY817 MCU mounted on the OPEN-EYES-RPI multifunction access system based on Rasberry compute module CM3